OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

  sudo apt install clang

-Some i386 headers will also be needed as eBPF is not x86_64 and some include headers are architecture specific ::
+Some i386 headers will also be needed as eBPF is not x86_64 and some included headers are architecture specific ::

  sudo apt install libc6-dev-i386 --no-install-recommends